 Everyone is Irish on St. Patrick’s Day!
 From wearing green to bagpipe parades, the Irish and the Irish-at-heart have countless ways to celebrate the patron saint of Ireland.
 So, while you’re deciding which kilt to wear, dying your beer green, and dusting off your “Kiss Me I’m Irish” shirt, take a look at our list of the 7 best places to celebrate St. Patrick’s Day in Arkansas.
 And may the luck of the Irish be with you!

 Bridge Street, the World's Shortest Street of Everyday Use, in the Hot Springs National Park is the place to be on March 17!
-The First Ever World's Shortest St. Patrick's Day Parade features the world-famous kissing of the Arkansas Blarney Stone and the World's Potato on Wheels, and the NFL's Dallas Cowboy cheerleaders.
+The World's Shortest St. Patrick's Day Parade features the world-famous kissing of the Arkansas Blarney Stone and the World's Potato on Wheels, and the NFL's Dallas Cowboy cheerleaders.

 The Irish Cultural Society of Arkansas (ICSA) coordinates this family-friendly service event for residents in the central Little Rock community.
 After the parade, you should definitely dance a jig over to the grandstand for "Dancing at the Crossroads.
 This event includes traditional Irish dancing by the O'Donovan School of Irish Dance from North Little Rock and the McCafferty School of Irish Dance from Little Rock, as well as musical performances by marching drum and pipe bands.